roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_1/ReadMe.md

 ![alt text][pic0]

 1\.
 Open the IBM App Connect Enterprise Toolkit.
 From the virtual Desktop image that you were assigned for the PoT login and then open a Terminal window.
 This will land you in your home directory.
-Enter **ace toolkit**
+Enter **ace toolkit -clean**
 From the Workspace Launcher we will create a new workspace for the work in this lab guide enter the Workspace name and click OK.

 ![alt text][pic1]